AndrewCouncil/AndrewCouncil.github.io/content/posts/efficient_terminal_tools/index.md

 {{< include-html "content/posts/efficient_terminal_tools/html/cht_sh.html" >}}

+---

 ## gh-copilot

-For the more complicated tasks, or for when you're not even sure which _command_ you need, I will often reach for the [`gh-copilot` extension for `gh`](https://github.com/github/gh-copilot).
+For the more complicated tasks, or for when you're not even sure which _command_ you need, I will often reach for the **[gh-copilot](https://github.com/github/gh-copilot) extension for `gh`**.

 {{< asciicast src="/casts/gh-copilot.demo" poster="npt:0:04" >}}

 I have this aliased to `??` in my terminal so I can quickly search for commands.
 I find this to be a lot more ergonomic than switching to something like [Warp Terminal](https://www.warp.dev/) when I need to search how to use a single command. [^warp]

+---

 ## ripgrep and fd

 When I speak of older tools getting a modern redesign, these are probably the prime examples.

-`fd` and `ripgrep` are fantastic alternatives to `find` and `grep`, and are multithreaded by default. [^multithread] They have become my default for scripting operations to find certain regex patterns and file names quickly.
+**[fd](https://github.com/sharkdp/fd) and [ripgrep](https://github.com/BurntSushi/ripgrep)** are fantastic alternatives to `find` and `grep`, and are multithreaded by default. [^multithread] They have become my default for scripting operations to find certain regex patterns and file names quickly.

 {{< asciicast src="/casts/rg_fd.demo" poster="npt:0:04" >}}

+---

 ## gh

 This section is basically here to say: **stop trying to script GitHub with `curl`!**

-`gh` provides a helpful wrapper over many GitHub APIs and `git` operations.
+**[gh](https://github.com/cli/cli)** provides a helpful wrapper over many GitHub APIs and `git` operations.
 This integration allows for commands like `gh repo clone bizmythy/nixconf`, which clones based on the GitHub repo name using your preference setting for SSH/HTTP.
 It also lets you make queries like `gh repo list --visibility=public`:

 ```
 NAME                     DESCRIPTION              INFO              UPDATED